emmz3230/acvm-docs/docs/brillig/00_intro.md

 ## Why we need Brillig

-Zero-knowledge (ZK) domain-specific languages (DSL) enable developers to generate ZK proofs from their programs by compiling code down to the constraints of an NP complete language (such as R1CS or PLONKish languages).
+Zero-knowledge (ZK) domain-specific languages (DSL) enable developers to generate ZK proofs from their programs by compiling code down to the constraints of an NP-complete language (such as R1CS or PLONKish languages).
 However, the hard bounds of a constraint system can be very limiting to the functionality of a ZK DSL, and integrating a general VM is very useful for the following reasons:

 1. Unconstrained execution